 Gilead then cut Ephraim off from the fords of the Jordan, and whenever Ephraimite fugitives said, ‘Let me cross,’ the men of Gilead would ask, ‘Are you an Ephraimite?’
 If he said, ‘No,’ they then said, ‘Very well, say “Shibboleth” (שבלת).’
 If anyone said, “Sibboleth” (סבלת), because he could not pronounce it, then they would seize him and kill him by the fords of the Jordan.
 Forty-two thousand Ephraimites fell on this occasion.

 The two camps

 I hate generalizations, and I particularly hate dichotomies, so I apologize for doing both right here.
 There is a huge amount of untruth to what I’m about to say, but I hope enough truth for this to be worth your time.
 Here’s two opposing philosophies for programming languages:

 A language is a tool to tame the complexity of the problems we’re solving.
-It should protect me from my fallibility (and more importantly the fallability of the jack-asses on my team).
+It should protect me from my fallibility—and more importantly the fallibility of the other jack-asses on my team.
 The more it can help me control things and prevent problems, the better.
 Good fences make good neighbors.

 Which camp is Dart in?
 Usually the presence of a static type system alone is enough to toss it into the first camp, but Dart’s type system is so… optional, that it sort of hovers in the uncanny valley between static and dynamic.